Graduate Studies in English

-In the Thesis program the student chooses five semester-long courses in consultation with the Director and Advisors of the program (see Course Offerings, below).
+In the Thesis program the student chooses five semester-long courses in consultation with a member of the Graduate Administration Committee (see Course Offerings).
 Candidates are encouraged to select courses particularly relevant to their intended thesis research as well as to continue their exploration of the full range of periods and approaches in English literary study.
 The goal is to balance breadth of coverage with a deep concentration in one area of research specialization.
 Students should therefore enroll in some courses intended to expand their coverage of the discipline.
 The Master's thesis is written during and after course completion in close consultation with the thesis supervisor.
-In the Non-thesis program the student chooses seven semester-long courses in consultation with the Director and Advisors in the program.
+In the Non-thesis program the student chooses seven semester-long courses in consultation with a member of the Graduate Administration Committee.
 The Research Paper is undertaken during the period of course work and completed shortly thereafter.

 The PhD Program

 The doctoral program in English combines course work, undertaken in the first year (PhD2), with an emphasis in later years on independent research prior to and during the dissertation.
 Major and minor areas of concentration are established through course choices and the definition of the subjects for both the Compulsory Research Project (completed in PhD3) and the final PhD dissertation.
 A requirement of reading competence in one foreign language pertinent to the research area rounds out the student's academic profile.